 The miles of unspoiled, sandy coastline are manned by lifeguards on duty.
-This makes families feel safer about visiting with kids, and it’s a great place to spend the day.
+This makes families feel safer about visiting with kids and is a great place to spend the day.

 The activities are very beach- and water-centric, such as snorkeling, swimming, surfing, and kayaking.
 There are many family-friendly restaurants in the area too, and you are likely to see many families traveling here.

 The beach is not the only thing to do in St Augustine.
 The city of St. Augustine is full of historical sights, like the Spanish Colonial Quarter, the St Augustine Pirate Treasure Museum (entirely dedicated to the history of pirate folklore), and the Castillo de San Marcos National Monument, a 17th-century fortress.

 - Distance from Disney World: 119 miles / 2 Hours

 9. Anna Maria Island

-While most of Florida’s bustling beach towns still have the same hustle and bustle like some of the nation’s largest and most popular cities, Anna Maria Island stands apart from the crowd.
+While most of Florida’s bustling beach towns still have the same hustle and bustle as some of the nation’s largest and most popular cities, Anna Maria Island stands apart from the crowd.

-While you won’t find a lot of the things you have at home, like convenience stores or Starbucks on every corner, what you will find is a laid-back island lifestyle that’s like a balm on your soul.
+While you won’t find a lot of the things you have at home, like convenience stores or Starbucks, on every corner.
+You will find a laid-back island lifestyle that’s like a balm on your soul.